harigabor96/EzTL-IngestionTools/README.md

 # EzTL-IngestionTools
-Interface(s) for making file ingestion easier with spark.
+Interface(s) for making file ingestion easier with Spark.